mint-lab/dl_tutorial/README.md

   * The Name2Lang Dataset [[homepage]](https://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial)
     * [Name2Lang Classification with a Character-level RNN](https://github.com/mint-lab/dl_tutorial/blob/master/rnn_name2lang.py)

 > **NOTE:** All examples contain their basic NN architectures and hyperparameters.
-One of main objectives in practices will be improving their performance by changing the architectures and selecting hyperparameters.
+One of main objectives in practices will be their performance improvement by changing the architectures and selecting hyperparameters.

-### Authors
+### Author
 * [Sunglok Choi](http://mint-lab.github.io/) (sunglok AT seoultech DOT ac DOT kr)